Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: Extended Lagrangians in the realm of classical field theory

-With regard to the argument list of $\LC_{1}$, the now {\em dependent\/} variables $x^{0},\ldots,x^{3}$ can be regarded as an {\em extension\/} of the set of fields $\phi^{I}, I=1,\ldots,N$.
-In other words, the $x^{\mu}(\by)$ are treated on equal footing with the fields $\phi^{I}(\by)$.
-In terms of the extended Lagrangian $\LC_{1}$, the action integral over $d^{4}y$ from Eq.~(\ref{action-int1}) is converted into an integral over an {\em autonomous\/} Lagrangian, hence over a Lagrangian that does not {\em explicitly\/} depend on its independent variables $y^{\nu}$,
+With regard to the argument list of $\tilde{\LC}_{\mathrm{e}}$, the now \emph{dependent} variables $x^{0},\ldots,x^{3}$ can be regarded as an \emph{extension} of the set of fields $\phi^{I}, I=1,\ldots,N$.
+In other words, the $x^{\mu}(\by)$, defined as arbitrary functions of $\by$, are treated on equal footing with the fields $\phi^{I}(\by)$.
+In terms of the extended Lagrangian $\tilde{\LC}_{\mathrm{e}}$, the action integral over $d^{4}y$ from Eq.~(\ref{action-int1}) is converted into an integral over an \emph{autonomous} Lagrangian, hence over a Lagrangian that does not \emph{explicitly} depend on its independent variables $y^{\nu}$,

 As this action integral has exactly the form of the initial one from Eq.~(\ref{action-int}), the Euler-Lagrange field equations emerging from the variation of Eq.~(\ref{action-int2}) take on form of Eq.~(\ref{elgl})